 You called us dangerous.
 You called Kinnan "a developing anarchist".
 Regardless of Kinnan's political views and whether he believes in it or not, agreeing with anarchism is not illegal.
 And we aren't dangerous.
 We have never threatened to attack or harm anything or anyone.
 The only danger is to your ego.
 We aren't a paramilitary, we aren't fighting a dictator who will gas those who don't agree.
 All we do is post a few jokes at the school's expense, often about students and their habits, not at the staff themselves; then occasionally we criticise your and your SLT's decisions, like the change from 8:40 to 8:35, or giving Sixth-formers late detentions.

-There our things we agree on, like the involvement in the legal challenge against AQA after the Summer exams in 2012, or the opposition to Education Secretary Michael Gove's scrapping of Speaking & Listening in English mid-course.
+There are things we agree on, like the involvement in the legal challenge against AQA after the Summer exams in 2012, or the opposition to Education Secretary Michael Gove's scrapping of Speaking & Listening in English mid-course.
 Yet the fact you blocked us on the school website in April, and expelled Kinnan in July, is hypocritical to your previous actions and words on three levels.

 - Rights of a Child.
 You have had these printed in our planners, painted on walls and used in assemblies in order to get some award from UNICEF that you can use on the front of the planner and on the bottom of letters home.
 Yet you haven't abided by them.
 Article 13: Freedom of Expression, was broken by excluding Kinnan before threatening to exclude anyone else who "brings the school into disrepute", the claim used to exclude Kinnan.
 Article 17: Access to information from Mass Media, was broken by blocking the old URL of the blog.